The Average Cost to Replace Brake Pads and Rotors Is $534-$678 at the Mechanic, But You Can Save by Doing This Job Yourself

 On cars equipped with disc brakes, the pads and rotors are the wear items that must be replaced over time to ensure safe braking.
 When you press the brake pedal, fluid in the master cylinder applies pressure to the brake calipers, which in turn squeezes the brake pads against the brake rotors.
 This friction is what stops your car.

 Over time, the material used for the brake pads and rotors wears out.
 The cost to replace brake pads and rotors depends on the vehicle and the type of material used for the pads and rotors.
+Read about the six different materials for brake rotors here.
 For these parts prices, keep in mind that it is for a four-wheel brake job that replaces all pads and rotors.
 Pads are sold in sets of four so you can do just the front or back brakes, and rotors are sold individually.